-In the eastern United States, acorns, hickory nuts, beechnuts, and hazelnuts make the eastern deciduous forest the top black bear habit of North America.
+In the eastern United States, acorns, hickory nuts, beechnuts, and hazelnuts make the eastern deciduous forest the top black bear habitat of North America.
 Most bears there produce first litters at 3 or 4 years of age.
-In northeastern Minnesota, lack of hard mast is the major reason bears do not produce litters until 6.3 years of age, on the average.
+In northeastern Minnesota, where acorns and nuts are less plentiful, bears do not produce litters until 6.3 years of age on the average.

 A good patch of hazelnuts can draw bears from long distances.
 On July 30, 1991, researchers watched Terri, a 6-year-old female with cubs, put her nose into the southeast wind and lead her cubs out of their territory on a 3-day, 41-mile trek to the best hazelnut patch the researchers ever saw.
 Hazel bushes loaded with nuts extended over 6 miles from Finland, MN, past Tetegouche State Park.

 That was the first time Terri ventured more than a few miles outside her territory in her lifetime of being radio-tracked.
-At that same time, 4 other radio-collared bears moved similar distance upwind to the same patch.
+At that same time, four other radio-collared bears moved similar distances upwind to the same patch.